dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmUPSLabel:

     :ref:`Procedure Step Label <dcmUPSLabel>`",string,"Value of Procedure Step Label (0074,1204) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {StudyDescription}

     (dcmUPSLabel)"
     "
     .. _dcmUPSWorklistLabel:

     :ref:`Worklist Label <dcmUPSWorklistLabel>`",string,"Value of Worklist Label (0074,1202) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {StudyDescription}

     (dcmUPSWorklistLabel)"
     "